NCRTHUNDER/LnT-Mini-Project/README.md

 # LnT-Mini-Project
-A simple HTML and CSS project for A finance Dashboard and a Product Launch Page which depicts the usage of basic HTML and CSS elements.
+A simple HTML and CSS project for A finance Dashboard which depicts the usage of basic HTML and CSS elements.
 The project is created by-
 Reyan rinoj
 Nevan Miranda